By Gloria Jones Ellis, M.A. – Educational Therapist & Co-Founder of Lighthouse Homeschool Solutions

 These are different cognitive process requiring separate evaluation and unique intervention approaches.
 Clearly, given these many types of readers, instruction needs to be tailored to the specific learning needs of the struggling student.

-As a parent, it is important to work with your child’s educational team to assess your student and determine which intervention approach is best suited to his or her reading style.
-Perhaps next school year can be faced with enthusiasm!
+As a parent, it is important to work with your child’s educational team to assess your student and determine which intervention approach is best suited to their reading style.
+Speak with our educational team, and we can help your child face the school year with more enthusiasm!